1SaraSh/Client-server-multithread/README.md

 # Client-server-multithread

 This assignment, will write a multithreaded file server program in Java language (Netbeans version 12.5 was formally used).
-The server makes a collection of files available for transmission to clients.<br>
+The server makes a collection of files available for transmission to clients.<br><br>
 The file has a collection of <b>TEXT</b> files.
 The directory used in this example is:<br>
 _"C:\\Users\\saraa\\OneDrive\\Desktop\\Distributed Systems"._
 <br>